wp-plugins/spider-event-calendar/readme.txt

 = Features of Spider Event Calendar: =

 *   100% responsive.
 Fully compatible with all mobile devices.
 *   You can add unlimited number of calendars, event categories and unlimited number of events for each calendar.
 *   [WordPress Calendar](http://web-dorado.com/products/wordpress-calendar.html) can be used as a plugin and as a widget as well.
 *   Separate upcoming events widget to display upcoming events in a list.
 The widget features are customizable.
 *   With a simple click on the date on the Calendar you will see the events and their descriptions recorded for that day.
 *   Spider Event Calendar supports events that last more than one day.
 *   Possibility to set the month and the year initially displayed on the calendar (option to display any particular month instead of the current month on the calendar).
-* Possibility to select calendar date style in the popup.
 *   Possibility of displaying events repeating on a specific day of week on a weekly, monthly and even yearly basis.
 *   Possibily of displaying single-day events.
 *   Possibility to choose month display format in the Spider Event Calendar.
 *   Option of displaying from one to four views (Month, List, Week and Day).
 *   Possibility of setting one of the view options as a default one.
 *   An option to create categories.
 *   Possibility to assign a category for each event.
 *   Option of having different colors for each category.
 *   Filtering possibility in the front end: when clicking upon the category legend it will display events of that category only.
 *   Possibility to display multiple events for a single day.
 *   Possibility to include custom HTML, e.g. images in the event description.
 *   Possibility of displaying/hiding the category legend below the calendar.
-* Possibility of selecting the start day of the week (Monday, Sunday).
 *   Possibility of defining the default view, as well as view options for the calendar widget.
 *   Colors and fonts of the Upcoming events widget can be customized from the widget area.
 *   Possibility to include only the events and not the calendar as whole in a list form with Upcoming Events widget.
 *   Calendar widget uses lightbox for displaying events similar to the large calendar.
 *   Possibility of searching and browsing event in the back end for easier and quick editing.
 *   Possibility to display events of only specific categories, when pressing the mentioned category labels below.
 *   Possibility to use the same color for the event categories (legend display below the calendars) for a uni-color design.
 *   Support for both 12-hour and 24-hour time options.
 *   All categories legend for displaying all events or returning to original state after hitting a specific category
 *   Support for recurring events

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: